omalk98/CrystalBox-backup/use_cases/reissue_rfid_key.md

 ### Main Flow
 1. The Admin requests identification
 2. System validates the user
 3. The Admin issues a request to generate a new UUID
 4. The system generates a new key and replaces the old key making it obsolete
 5. Admin gives user new RFID chip

 ### Alternate Flows
 - User could not be authenticated through the system with valid ID
-  1. Mobile app can be used to authenticate user if user is registered
+  1. User can use system credentials to authenticate their identity
 - User does not have mobile app
   1. User cannot be authenticated through system
   2. User must get clerance from a higher authority on premise